 Prerequisite(s): Successful completion of Algebra II and Geometry.
-NOTE: Core class, elective, has lab component

 This course is designed to provide an overview of the physical laws that are the basis of all science.
 Topics include Newtonian mechanics, space, thermodynamics, sound, optics, electricity, and magnetism.
 An emphasis will be placed on conceptual understanding while students advance their mathematical problem solving and laboratory skills.